 And that was pretty much the end of our second day in Gulmarg.
 Not much happened after this.
 It was 4 PM by the time we reached the hotel.

-We were both dead tired after 5 hours long walk covering the entire Gulmarg.
+We were both dead tired after 5-hour long walk covering the entire Gulmarg.
 So we just relaxed in the hotel for the rest of the evening.

 At around 8 PM, we stepped out to go to Sohail’s restaurant to have dinner and a surprise awaited us.
 It had started to snow lightly as soon as the sun went down.